apache/cordova-cli/README.md

 - Your operating system and version
 - The application name, directory location, and identifier used with `create`
-- Which mobile SDKs you have installed, and which version.
-Related to this: which Xcode version if you are submitting issues related to iOS
+- Which mobile SDKs you have installed, and their versions.
+Related to this: which `Xcode` version if you are submitting issues related to iOS
 - Any error stack traces you received

 ## Contributors